Toronto Travel Guide

 Evergreen Brick Works Farmers Market

-Who’s in the mood for shopping came to the right place in Toronto.
-In the more trendy neighbourhoods you can find lots of fun small boutiques with unique items.
-But also if you’re more in the mood for larger retailers you can find everything you’re looking for in Toronto.
-On Queen West Street you’ll find brand stores of all the well-known brands between Bathurst Street and University Ave.
-Make sure to not skip Queen Street West (at the height of the Drake Hotel), Dunas Street and Ossington Street.
-These are without a doubt the most trendy streets of Toronto and you’ll find lots of boutiques that also sell items from local designers.
+If you're in the mood for shopping, Toronto is the place to be.
+In the trendier neighborhoods, you'll find countless charming little boutiques with unique items.
+But even if you're more in the mood for larger chains, you'll find everything you need in Toronto.
+On Queen West Street, between Bathurst Street and University Ave, you'll find brand stores of well-known brands.
+Don't miss Queen Street West (near the Drake Hotel), Dundas Street, and Ossington Street.
+These are undoubtedly Toronto's hippest streets, and here you'll find numerous boutiques, often selling items from local designers.

-TDM: In the giant hall that says TDM in capital letters you can find several small designers under one roof.
-It stands for Torondo Designer Market and it’s kind of an indoor market with fixed stands where they sell all sorts of things by local designers.
+TDM: In the enormous hall with the word "TDM" written above it in bold letters, you'll find several small designers under one roof.
+This stands for Toronto Designer Market, and it's a kind of indoor market with permanent stalls selling all sorts of things from young local designers.
 From vintage to locally made beauty products and art.
-Very fun to look around when you’re in the Parkdale neighbourhood!
+It's a fun place to browse if you're in the Parkdale neighborhood!

 1605 Queen St W, Toronto, Canada – torontodesignersmarket.com